thejayhaykid/astro-blog/src/content/blog/engineering/python-kata.md

 ## Initial Thoughts

-For this exercise I was given the option to select my own language from a list, I decided to go with Python as it is one of the languages I am most comfortable with.
-After spending over a year listening to both the [PythonBytes](https://pythonbytes.fm/) and [Test & Code](https://testandcode.com/) podcasts, I had heard enough from [Brian Okken](https://twitter.com/brianokken) to use [pytest](https://docs.pytest.org/en/latest/) as the "test" part of my test driven development.
+For this exercise I decided to go with Python as it is one of the languages I am most comfortable with.
+Thanks to the  [PythonBytes](https://pythonbytes.fm/) and [Test & Code](https://testandcode.com/) podcasts, I am using [`pytest`](https://docs.pytest.org/en/latest/) as the testing framework.

-Having never used pytest before, I decided to buy [Brian's book](https://pragprog.com/book/bopytest/python-testing-with-pytest) so that I could get a good foundation of how pytest specifically worked. _As a side note, I would recommend pytest if you are working on a python project._ So I spent a couple of hours storming through that book so that I would have some idea of what I was doing.
+Having never used `pytest` before, but [Brian Okken's book](https://pragprog.com/book/bopytest/python-testing-with-pytest) helped me get started. _As a side note, I would recommend_ `_pytest_` _if you are working on a python project._ So I spent a couple of hours storming through that book so that I would have some idea of what I was doing.

-After establishing that I was going to use pytest, I planned out the rest of what I was going to use for this project.
-To make it easier to develop on multiple machines I decided to use virtualenv.
-This way to use this package on another machine, all I would need to do (after using pip to install virtualenv) is install the packages in the requirements.txt file using `pip install -r requirements.txt` and then the package is ready to go.
+After establishing that I was going to use `pytest`, I planned out the rest of what I was going to use for this project.
+To make it easier to develop on different machines I decided to use `virtualenv`.
+All I would need to do is `pip install -r requirements.txt` and then you are ready to go anywhere else.

-The other package in requirements.txt file other than pytest is [Click](https://click.palletsprojects.com/en/7.x/).
-Click is a very powerful package that makes adding a command line interface (CLI) to your python package very easy.
-Using decorators and functions, defining a CLI is very easy.
+The other package in `requirements.txt` file other than `pytest` is [Click](https://click.palletsprojects.com/en/7.x/).
+Click is a powerful package that makes adding a command line interface (CLI) to Python very easy.
+Using decorators and functions, defining a CLI is simple.

 ![Red Green Repeat](/blog-images/tech/2023/red-green.jpg)